-Sue: Yes we have.
+Sue: Oh yes we have.
 We get them all the time.

 Me: Not before the opening titles we don’t.

-Nyssa: So he was the Doctor all the time.
+The Watcher was the Doctor all the time!

-Sue: It doesn’t make any sense to me.
+Sue: That doesn’t make any sense.
 It’s a very disappointing regeneration.
-And it’s not nice seeing the Doctor with white gunk plastered all over his face like that.
+And I don’t like seeing the Doctor with white gunk plastered all over his face.

 Sue: Peter Davison!
 Isn’t he lovely?

 Sue: Castrovalva?
-I’m guessing that it’s either a planet or a Spanish restaurant.
+I’m guessing it’s either a planet or a Spanish restaurant.

-The story picks up where Logopolis left off.
-The newly regenerated Doctor and his companions are attempting to escape from the Pharos Project, but they are apprehended by some security guards when the Doctor collapses.
+The story picks up where Logopolis left off, with the newly regenerated Doctor and his companions trying to escape from the Pharos Project.
+Unfortunately, they are immediately apprehended by security guards and the Doctor collapses.
 The guards drag Adric, Tegan and Nyssa away to be interrogated.

-Sue: Yeah, that’s right, just leave the injured person to die alone in a field.
+Sue: Yeah, just leave the injured person to die alone in a field.

-Sue: Adric always has his hands in his pockets, doesn’t he?
+Sue: Adric always has his hands in his pockets.
 It must be his age.

-Tegan and Nyssa steal the ambulance – with the Doctor inside it.
+Thanks to Adric’s distraction, Tegan and Nyssa manage to steal an ambulance – with the Doctor inside it.